z-zang/lm-code-intro-react-router-fakelandia/docs/activity_2.md

 - Not Eating Your Vegetables = 🥗
 - Supporting Manchester United = 😈

 Lastly, the "Punishment Idea".
 Under the Fakelandian system all punishments are random.
-They find a random picture on the internet and use it as inspiration for the appropriate punishment.
+They find a random picture on the internet (using a special service we'll discuss later on) and use it as inspiration for the appropriate punishment.
 Due to the low number of crimes, this weird system supposedly works extremely well.

 ## Let's build it!